OmphemetseSenna-Ops/Jester---Movie-Recommendation-System/README.md

-# Jester---Movie-Recommendation-System (Data Mining)
+# Jester---Joke-Recommendation-System (Data Mining)

 ## Introduction
-This project aims to develop a movie recommendation system using data mining techniques, focusing on association rule mining and collaborative filtering.
+This project aims to develop a Joke recommendation system using data mining techniques, focusing on association rule mining and collaborative filtering.
 The dataset used is the Jester dataset, containing user ratings for jokes.

 ## Features
 - **Data Preprocessing**: Handling missing values, data normalization, and feature scaling.